-- Full Extensible Authentication Protocol Authentication and Key Agreement (EAP-AKA) authentication procedure as described in 3GPP TS 33.402 [9] and IETF RFC 4187 [10] within IKEv2 as described in IETF RFC 5996 [13] shall be supported; - Profile of Internet Key Exchange version 2 (IKEv2) as specified in 3GPP TS 33.402 [9] shall be used; - Profile of IP Security (IPsec) as specified in 3GPP TS 33.402 [9] shall be used; - Fast re-authentication procedure as described in 3GPP TS 33.402 [9] shall be supported; - UE shall support to initiate rekeying of both IKE_SA and IPSEC_SA.
-This should be triggered by a configurable timer; - UE shall support to receive from Evolved Packet Data Gateway (ePDG) rekeying of both IKE_SA and IPSEC_SA; and

-Network Access Translation (NAT) traversal of IKEv2 and IPsec packets must be supported.
-The UE must send the NAT keep alive messages according to IETF RFC 3948 [18].
+- Full Extensible Authentication Protocol Authentication and Key Agreement (EAP-AKA) authentication procedure as described in 3GPP TS 33.402 [9] and IETF RFC 4187 [10] within IKEv2 as described in IETF RFC 5996 [12] shall be supported; - Profile of Internet Key Exchange version 2 (IKEv2) as specified in 3GPP TS 33.402 [9] shall be used; - Profile of IP Security (IPsec) as specified in 3GPP TS 33.402 [9] shall be used; - Fast re-authentication procedure as described in 3GPP TS 33.402 [9] shall be supported; - UE shall support to receive from Evolved Packet Data Gateway (ePDG) rekeying of both IKE\SA and IPSEC\SA; and - Network Access Translation (NAT) traversal of IKEv2 and IPsec packets must be supported.
+The home operator can configure the UE with the "NAT Keep Alive timer" parameter as specified in Annex B.3.